pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 See [Sites](/guides/account-mgmt/workspace-sites-teams/sites) for more information.

-### Why do login attempts fail for all users across my Workspace simultaneously?
+### Why do login attempts fail for all users across my workspace simultaneously?

 Any large agency that has multiple developers who login frequently via username/password will trigger failed logins for everyone else who works on the site.
 This occurs despite everyone using the right password and even when one user logins in and out successfully 3 times.